-A student must meet the following standards to be considered in good academic standing:
+A student must meet the following standards to be considered in good academic standing.
+Students must have a status of good standing, academic warning, or academic probation to register for courses at Upper Iowa University.

 Undergraduate Programs

 Maintain the minimum cumulative grade point average for the appropriate classification listed below.